St. John's Church

 Here in S.

 John's, baptism takes place within the Sunday Morning Parish Mass, as the occasion is not just a private celebration, but the concern of the local Christian family gathered together for worship.
+Alternatively there are a number of 11am baptism services for one or more candidates each year.

 the service parents thank God for his gift of life, make a decision